sandaiiyahh/JavaScript30/24-Sticky Nav/README.md

 ### 1. Fixed Positions
  - One important thing to keep in mind when adding `position: fixed` to an element is that if you were to remove it from the DOM, it leaves the space it once took.
 This causes a snap effect where all the other elements on the bottom *shift* up.
- - In our project, we wanted to have a fixed navbar only once we reached that navbar position.
+ - In our project, everything above our navbar pulled up unnaturally once we scrolled down and reached our navbar.
 A possible way to stop the judder effect is to offset it with adding `padding` that is the same pixel height as the navbar.

   ```javascript
   if (window.scrollY >= topOfNav) {